 1. Choose the Correct Rug Size

-There are many rug finds in the post, but here are a few favorites:
+There are so many affordable area rugs to choose from–here are a few favorites:

 2. Make Your Home Look Custom with Wall Molding